All Episodes

 Trying to invoke JFK.

-This is uh Buck in San Antonio, Texas.
+This is Buck in San Antonio, Texas.

-Yeah, limp ball getting chummy with rummy.
+Yeah, Limp Ball getting chummy with Rummy.

 You know, those who want to rewrite history can't escape reality, and the world is united on that.